Iridium Mining

 iridium mining processing

-The anode mud is made into an aqueous solution by mixing sodium peroxide with it.
-Then the fused mixture is now made to react with aqua regia or chlorine with hydrochloric acid, in which the usage scale of acid is based on the composition of the mixture.
-After the reaction gold, platinum and other non metals will be dissolved in the concentrated acid mixture leaving Iridium, osmium, iridium and ruthenium as a solid residue within it.
-The solid residue is now treated with sodium bisulfate to remove rhodium from the mixture.
+The anode mud is dissolved in an aqueous solution by mixing it with sodium peroxide.
+Then, the fused mixture is made to react with aqua regia or chlorine with hydrochloric acid, where the amount of acid used depends on the composition of the mixture.
+After the reaction, gold, platinum, and other non-metals dissolve in the concentrated acid mixture, leaving iridium, osmium, and ruthenium as a solid residue.
+The solid residue is then treated with sodium bisulfate to remove rhodium from the mixture.

 Related Mining